acycliq/visage/README.md

 #### Step 3
 Set your own colours to the cell classes.
 To do this just edit `visage/viewer/js/classColors.js`.
-Make sure that all the cell types from your single cell data has been mapped with a color.
+Make sure that all the cell class from your single cell data have been associated with a color.
 If you miss one, then the viewer will not run.
 Note also that the every cell class is bucketed under a wider type, called `IdentifiedType`.
 Then each `IdentifiedType` has been assigned a color.
-Hence all celltypes with the same `IdentifiedType` have the same color.
+Hence all cell classes with the same `IdentifiedType` will have the same color.

 #### Step 4
 The spot colors of the spots are set inside the script `visage/viewer/js/glyphConfig.js`.
 This is also where you can set the shape of the glyph.